Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M563 P0 R0 ; assign spindle 0 to tool 0
 </pre>

-**X, Y** The X and Y mapping option is used to create tools on machines with multiple independent X and/or Y carriages.
-The additional carriages are set up as axes U, V etc. (see M584) and the X mapping option in M563 defines which carriage or carriages are used.
+**X, Y, Z** The X, Y and Z mapping options are used to create tools on machines with multiple independent X, Y and/or Z carriages.
+The additional carriages are set up as axes U, V etc. (see M584) and the X/Y/Z mapping option in M563 defines which carriage or carriages are used.
 Axes are mapped in the order XYZUVWABC, where X=0, Y=1, Z=2, U=3 etc, not by driver number.

 **S** As shown in the example above the S parameter can be used to give a tool a name.
 RepRapFirmware supports an additional form of the M563 command.
 The command:
 <br>